mlfoundations/dclm/README.md

     We recommend the use of Python 3.10 with DCLM.

 ## Selecting Raw Sources
-If you are creating a new source:
+If you are creating a new source (for example, Wikipedia, GitHub, etc.):

-- Ensure your data is stored in JSONL format (ideally compressed with zstandard).
+- Ensure your data is stored in JSONL format (ideally compressed with zstandard), where each line correspond to single page.
-- Key names should be consistent with those in [here](baselines/core/constants.py).
+- Key names in these JSONL should be consistent with those in [here](baselines/core/constants.py).
 - Create a reference JSON in [exp_data/datasets/raw_sources](exp_data/datasets/raw_sources).
+These act as the ID card for the source, and include key information such as the source of the content, its size and most importantly, where is it stored.

 If you are selecting a raw source for downstream processing: